bitwalker/distillery/docs/Upgrades and Downgrades.md

 To generate an upgrade release, you'll need to pass `--upgrade` to `mix release`.
 To generate an upgrade from an arbitrary version you've previously built, pass `--upfrom=<version>`.
 Distillery will look for the appup in the ebin of your current build.
+If you want soft purge during the upgrade/downgrade, you could use `--soft-purge`.